MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/migrate-gp-bc-intro.md

 - **Customization:** Companies can easily add functionality relevant to their region and industry.
 - **Ease of Implementation:** Business Central is fast to implement and easy to configure.

-To get familiar with Business Central online, go [here](/dynamics365/business-central/across-preview?toc=/dynamics365/business-central/dev-itpro/toc.json).
+To get familiar with Business Central online, sign up for a [free trial](/dynamics365/business-central/trial-signup).

 ## How to make the move to Business Central